drhsqlite/fossil-mirror/www/containers.md

     this version of the container.
 Exposing the `config.json` file like this means you don’t have to rebuild the container merely to change a value like a mount point, the kernel capability set, and so forth.

+<a id="why-sudo"></a>
+We have to do this transformation of `config.json` as the local root user because it isn’t readable by your normal user.
+Additionally, that input file is only available while the container is started, which is why we ensure that before exporting the container’s rootfs.

 With the container exported like this, you can start it as: